About Keio University and Keio University Shonan Fujisawa Campus (SFC)

 The university itself does not offer any religious services; however many places of worship for various religions can be found in the Kanagawa and Tokyo areas.

 Most of SFC’s facilities are accessible to students with disablities.
 Please inform the Student Life Section of any inconveniences or oversights.
 The staff will work to address all concerns and accommodate all needs.
 The university also provides support for students with visual and/or aural disabilities by helping them with class notes and project preparation.
 Please contact the Student Life Section with any requests for assistance.
 Address: 5322 Endo, Fujisawa-shi, Kanagawa 252-8520 Japan Email: email@example.com

 What level of Japanese is required for acceptance into Admissions for Overseas Students (GIGA Program) or GIGA Course?

 There are no Japanese language requirements entering the University or applying for the GIGA Course.
-However, in principle, students must pass level N2 of the Japanese Language Proficiency Test to obtain the GIGA Certificate.

 All levels of Japanese language classes are offered, from beginner to advanced, so that students can take classes that meet their individual levels.
 Outside of classes, free study support services are offered.
 The curriculum is designed so that even students who have no prior Japanese language skills can achieve N2-level Japanese language skills by continuously taking Japanese language courses for four years.